dpaguba/flutter-zero-to-hero/calculator/README.md

 # Calculator App 🧮

-A simple calculator app built using Flutter.

-## Introduction 📝

-The Calculator App is a basic calculator application built with Flutter.
-It provides essential arithmetic operations such as addition ➕, subtraction ➖, multiplication ✖️, and division ➗.
-The app also supports decimal numbers and provides a user-friendly interface for performing calculations.

 ## Technologies Used 🛠️
 - [Flutter](https://flutter.dev/): A UI toolkit for building natively compiled applications for mobile, web, and desktop from a single codebase.
 - [Google Fonts](https://pub.dev/packages/google_fonts): A Flutter package for using custom fonts in your app.